Even though they don’t rate as high on my list as roses, herbs and hydrangeas, forsythias do have a special place in my heart for several reasons.

 REASON #4 (And, the most special reason): My parents loved forsythia.
-As most of you know, my dad passed away recently and one of his last conversations about his yard was that he was looking forward to seeing the forsythia bloom.
+As most of you know, my dad passed away in January of 2013, and one of his last conversations about his yard was that he was looking forward to seeing the forsythia bloom.
 That now takes forsythia to another level!

-This spring seeing the forsythia bloom will mean more than ever–it will make me feel a little closer to my dad.
+Each spring seeing the forsythia bloom makes feel a little closer to my mom & dad.
 And, it will remind me that it is time to get the roses trimmed and let the bloom thyme begin!